 The anthology offers an impression of a subculture that has always existed but has never been taken seriously.
 Moreover it fills out a small part of the big hole that characterizes women’s place in history.From the blurb

 Gretelise Holm in Politiken on the release date in 1977:

 The question no longer was: Why were there no great women writers?
 But: Who were there?
 And why didn’t we know anything about them?

-Quotation by Verena Stefan, used by Bente Clod in the introduction to the anthology Women must never again lose sight of one another!, published today (date 1977) at Forum.
+Quotation by Verena Stefan, used by Bente Clod in the introduction to the anthology Women Must Never Lose Sight of Each Other Again!, published today (date 1977) at Forum.